vishal2376/telegram-bot/README.md

 # Developer Bot
-A telegram bot which can do github search,clone Repository,provide resources for learning etc...
+A telegram bot which can do stuff related to github, stackoverflow,codeforces etc...

 <p align="center">
   <a href="https://github.com/vishal2376/telegram-bot/issues">